Skip to Content

 • Feeling spicy?
 Make our zesty Mexican shrimp cocktail instead.

-Hungry for More Shrimp?
+Hungry For More Seafood?

-About the Authors
+About The Authors

-About the Authors
+About The Authors

 Daryl & Mindi Hirsch

-Saveur Magazine’s BEST TRAVEL BLOG award winners Daryl and Mindi Hirsch share their culinary travel experiences and recipes on the 2foodtrippers website and YouTube.
-The married Food and Travel content creators live in Lisbon, Portugal.
+Saveur Magazine’s BEST TRAVEL BLOG award winners Daryl and Mindi Hirsch share their culinary travel experiences and recipes on the 2foodtrippers website.
+Since launching the site in 2012, they’ve traveled to over 40 countries in their quest to bring readers their unique taste of the world.

 Disclosures